 When it was decommissioned, what to do with the facility became a question.
 Numerous proposals were floated, from handing the facility intact to Heritage Canada (who would seal it up in situ, unchanged, for reopening in fifty years) to filling it full of water fro scuba divers.
-Given the lack of decision, National Defence emptied the bunker as scrap in preparation of its disposal given soil contamination etc. Historically speaking, this was unforgivable, but understandable given the bureaucratic mindset.
+Given the lack of decision, National Defense emptied the bunker as scrap in preparation of its disposal given soil contamination etc. Historically speaking, this was unforgivable, but understandable given the bureaucratic mind set.

 Our tour guide mentioned that when the project was cancelled after Prime Minister Trudeau vowed not to set foot in it, most of the interior contents were stripped and sold off.